-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 - We observe that Radiant's commission payout to its operating partners has been declining.
 While this may have a short-term benefit to earnings, its long-term effect is reasonably quite bad since operating partners can generally terminate their agreements with Radiant at any point as note in its Risk Factors

 - Spruce Point has successfully argued that the best way to evaluate serial acquirers is to look at free cash flow after acquisition costs.
-It is a particularly useful metric when evaluating asset-light industries where acquisitions consist mostly of people and relationships vs. PP&E.
+It is a particularly useful metric when evaluating asset-light industries where acquisitions consist mostly of people and relationships vs. PP&E

 - Radiant's operating cash flows must be adjusted for its fixed 9.75% preferred payments (effectively debt-like interest costs) and payments to minority holders that flow through the financing section.
-We find that Radiant has burned a total of $51m in its lifetime (2006-YTD17) - no evidence it has added any value.
+We find that Radiant has burned a total of $51m in its lifetime (2006-YTD17) - no evidence it has added any value

 - Radiant stands little chance to dig itself out of its hole in our opinion

-- Spruce Point was early to identify the effect that peer-to-peer technologies and big data would have on the old school 3PL industry when we exposed ECHO and its technology "hype" - especially now that UBER Freight and Amazon Logistics are becoming a reality, margins for transportation brokerage are compressing.
+- Spruce Point was early to identify the effect that peer-to-peer technologies and big data would have on the old school 3PL industry when we exposed ECHO and its technology "hype" - especially now that Uber Freight (Private:UBER) and Amazon Logistics (NASDAQ:AMZN) are becoming a reality, margins for transportation brokerage are compressing

-- Like most 3PL's Radiant boasts that its competitive strength is its technology.
-However, both Spruce Point and Radiant, warns that for serial acquisitive accompanies, the challenge of integrating various technology and IT systems can present major issues.
+- Like most 3PLs, Radiant boasts that its competitive strength is its technology.
+However, both Spruce Point and Radiant warn that for serial acquisitive accompanies, the challenge of integrating various technology and IT systems can present major issues.
 Radiant goes so far as to add the following risk factor:

 "Our management information and financial reporting systems are spread across diverse platforms and geographies, and we depend on information provided by strategic operating partners and acquired companies, not all of which have systems that are compatible with ours."
 (10-K)